flutter/website/src/docs/get-started/install/chromeos.md

 targeted Flutter app.

-[how to enable developer mode on you Chromebook]: https://www.androidcentral.com/how-enable-developer-mode-chrome-os
+[how to enable developer mode on your Chromebook]: https://www.androidcentral.com/how-enable-developer-mode-chrome-os